-Advice has been given relating to the Consent and Governance and Quality Systems standards, as well as advice on licence management.
+Advice has been given relating to the Governance and Quality standards.

 Particular examples of strength and good practice are included in the concluding comments section of the report.

 The HTA's regulatory requirements

 The HTA must assure itself that the Designated Individual (DI), Licence Holder (LH), premises and practices are suitable.